normalfaults/api/MANAGEIQ.md

 ````
 $evm.root('level', 'message')
 ````
-ManageIQ appends a 'dialog_' to every value passed through the payload that isn't one of their required fields.
+ManageIQ appends a 'dialog_' to every value passed through the payload that isn't one of their required and standard fields.

 To run the provided scripts, you need the aws (http://aws.amazon.com/sdk-for-ruby/) and rbvmomi (https://github.com/rlane/rbvmomi) ruby gems to be installed on your ManageIQ server.